Answers to your questions about 2022 Summer Camp

 Will instruments be provided for Summer Camp?

-Instrument instruction is still part of camp!
-If campers have access to instruments at home they are welcome to use those.
-If campers would like to borrow an instrument and are in the Seattle area, RCRC can provide one for a long-term loan for free.
+Instrument instruction is a core part of camp!
+If campers have access to instruments at home they are welcome to use those, otherwise RCRC will provide all equipment necessary for camp.
+If you or your camper have your own instrument, please feel free to bring it, knowing that your camper will be responsible for keeping it safe.
+Please note that Rain City Rock Camp does not accept liability for personal instruments.
+After camp, if campers would like to borrow an instrument and are in the Seattle area, RCRC can provide one for a long-term loan for free.

 Will there be a Summer Camp showcase?

 Yes!
-There will be a live-streamed showcase for campers, their families, and our volunteer community.
+There will be an in-person showcase for campers, their families, and our volunteer community.

-Will there still be workshops at Summer Camp?
+What kinds of workshops happen at Summer Camp?

 Answers for Youth